jonhjelm/docs-and-training/service_implementation/available_parameters.md

-# Available "global" parameters for CloudFlow services
+# Available "global" parameters for SemWES services
 When executing a workflow, the workflow manager automatically creates a set of globally available parameters which can be accessed by any service – given that corresponding input parameters are created and wired correclty in the workflow